 Pennsylvania's DUI law prohibits driving or being in actual physical control of a vehicle while:

 Generally, a driver is deemed to have violated the law if a chemical test conducted within two hours of driving shows a BAC that's above the legal limit.
-(Get an estimate of how many drinks it takes to put you at .08%.)

 The consequences of a DUI conviction depend on the circumstances, including whether the motorist has prior DUI convictions.
 This article covers second-offense penalties.
 (Read more about Pennsylvania's DUI laws, including first-offense and third-offense consequences.)